|

 this is your website.
 We hope

-site will help you reconnect with your shipmates and bring you to a
+that the site will help you reconnect with your shipmates and bring you to

 DDR (Radar Picket Ship) and was involved in many activities, such as the

-atomic bomb tests in the Pacific and the U-2 flights.
-To read about these and other
+atomic bomb tests in the Pacific, the NASA Apollo program, and the U-2

-continuous service, she was decommissioned and was sunk in target practice
+years continuous service, she was decommissioned and was sunk in target

-by a torpedo of Brazilian design fired from a submarine of Brazilian
+practice by a torpedo of Brazilian design fired from a submarine of

 ~~~~~~~~~~~~~~~~~~~~~~~